joaoventura/react-app-start/README.md

 This project includes two tasks which work quite similarly.

-* The `app/index.html` file is copied to `dist/index.html`
+* The `app/index.html` file is copied to `build/index.html`
-* Assets in `app/assets` are copied to `dist/assets`
+* Assets in `app/assets` are copied to `build/assets`
-* Javascript libraries in `app/lib` are bundled to `dist/lib/lib.js`
+* Javascript libraries in `app/lib` are bundled to `build/lib/lib.js`
-* Javascript source files in `app/src` are bundled to `dist/lib/main.js` using browserify (uses reactify for converting JSX code to regular js)
+* Javascript source files in `app/src` are bundled to `build/lib/main.js` using browserify (uses reactify for converting JSX code to regular js)

 The **watch** task listens to changes in files and automatically rebuilds the project as needed.
 It does not minimize the code.
-The **default** task minimizes and uglifies the javascript code.
+The **build** task minimizes and uglifies the javascript code.

 ## Gulp modules